VedasriJ/ltspice-analog-design/README.md

-# LTspice Analog Design Portfolio
+# Analog Circuit Design using LTspice and HSPICE

-This repository contains netlist-based LTspice simulations of fundamental analog CMOS circuits developed for learning and verification of analog integrated circuit design concepts.
+This repository contains netlist-based LTspice simulations and HSPICE simulations of fundamental analog CMOS circuits developed for learning and verification of analog integrated circuit design concepts.

-All circuits are implemented using LTspice netlists and generic MOS models.
-No proprietary process design kits (PDKs) are used.

 ## Contents

 The repository is organized by circuit type.
 Each circuit folder contains:
-- LTspice netlists
+- LTspice
+  - Netlists
   - A circuit-specific README describing the design and results
   - Selected simulation plots and schematic images
+- HSPICE
+  - Netlists
+  - Selected simulation plots

 Current designs include:
 - [Two-stage CMOS Differential Op-Amp](opamps/two_stage_opamp/README.md)
 - (More circuits to be added incrementally)

 ## Tools Used
+- HSPICE
 - LTspice XVII
 - Netlist-based SPICE simulation